MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 description: Learn how to use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint and OneDrive.
 ---

-# Use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint and OneDrive
+# Use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint

 > [!IMPORTANT]
-> Read the [overview](#overview) to get a summary of the plan to deprecate the applicable older features from SharePoint records management. for more information and links to important articles and pages, see [migration strategies](migration-strategies.md).
+> Read the [overview](#overview) to get a summary of the plan to deprecate the applicable older features from SharePoint records management.
+For more information and links to important articles and pages, see [migration strategies](migration-strategies.md).
 >
 >Review the older information management and records management features in SharePoint [deprecation timeline](#deprecation-timeline) for dates that have been announced and for updates on new deprecation announcements.